Adapting to Misspecification: Examples

 \subsection{Adapting to heterogeneous effects \citep{gentzkow_effect_2011}}

-An influential recent literature emphasizes the potential for two-way fixed effects estimators to identify non-convex weighted averages of heterogeneous treatment effects \citep{de_chaisemartin_two-way_2020,sun_estimating_2021,goodman2021difference,callaway2021difference}.
-Convexity of the weights defining a causal estimand $\theta$ is generally agreed to be an important desideratum, guaranteeing that when treatment effects are of uniform sign, $\theta$ will also possess that sign.
-Hence, an estimator exhibiting asymptotically convex weights limits the scope of potential biases when treatment effects are all of the same sign.
-However, when treatment effect heterogeneity is mild, an estimator exhibiting asymptotic weights of mixed sign may yield negligible asymptotic bias and substantially lower asymptotic variance than a convex weighted alternative.
-Consequently, researchers choosing between standard two-way fixed effects estimators and recently proposed convex weighted estimators often face a non-trivial robustness-efficiency tradeoff.

-An illustration of this tradeoff comes from \citet{gentzkow_effect_2011} who study the effect of newspapers on voter turnout in US presidential elections between 1868 and 1928.
-They consider the following linear model relating the first-difference of the turnout rate to the first difference of the number of newspapers available in different counties:

-where $\Delta$ is the first difference operator, $\gamma_{st}$ is a state-year effect, $x_{ct}$ is a vector of observable county characteristics, and $z_{ct}$ denotes newspaper profitability.
-The parameter $\beta$ is meant to capture a causal effect of newspapers on voter turnout.
-In what follows, we take the OLS estimator of $\beta$ as $Y_R$.

-Studying this estimator in a heterogeneous treatment effects framework, \citet{de_chaisemartin_two-way_2020} establish that $Y_R$ yields a weighted average of average causal effects across different time periods and different counties, estimating that 46\% of the relevant weights are negative.
-To guard against the potential biases stemming from reliance on negative weights, they propose a convex weighted estimator of average treatment effects featuring weights that are treatment shares.
-We take this convex weighted estimator as $Y_U$, implying our estimand of interest $\theta$ is the average treatment on the treated (ATT).
-When treatment effects are constant, the two-way fixed effects estimator is consistent for the same ATT parameter.

-Table \ref{tab: turnout} reports the realizations of $(Y_U,Y_R)$ and their standard errors, which exactly replicate those given in Table 3 of \citet{de_chaisemartin_two-way_2020}.
-Once again the estimated variance of $Y_O$ is closely approximated by the difference in squared standard errors between $Y_U$ and $Y_R$, suggesting $Y_R$ is nearly efficient.
-Hence, the downstream GMM, adaptive, and soft-thresholding estimators could have been computed using only the published point estimates and standard errors.
+Returning to the example introduced in Section \ref{sec:intro_example}, Table \ref{tab: turnout} reports the realizations of $(Y_U,Y_R)$ and their standard errors, which exactly replicate those given in Table 3 of \citet{de_chaisemartin_two-way_2020} after dividing by 100.
+The estimated variance of $Y_O$ is closely approximated by the difference in squared standard errors between $Y_U$ and $Y_R$, suggesting $Y_R$ is nearly efficient.
+Hence, the downstream GMM, adaptive, and soft-thresholding estimators could have been accurately approximated using only the published point estimates and standard errors.
+In contrast to the analysis in Section \ref{sec:intro_example}, we treat $Y_{R,GMM}$ rather than $Y_R$ as the efficient estimator, resulting in small differences from the previously reported downstream results.
+Standard errors are not reported for the soft-thresholding, adaptive, or pre-test estimators because the variability of these procedures depends on the unknown bias level $b$.